Wizak/flask-resful-store/README.md

 methods: POST, DELETE
 ```
 ---
-## If u need to create product in store
+## If u need to create product to store
 ```
 /admin/<product>
 methods: POST